-- (a) The Committee must levy Members the contributions it will need for the Administrative Fund and the Sinking Fund for each Financial Year (or longer or shorter first period as may be applied by clause 12.2(e)) and such levy must specify: - whether Members must pay the contributions in a lump sum or by instalments; and - the dates on which Members must pay contributions (eg the first day of a month or quarter).
+- (a) The Committee must levy Members the contributions it will need for the Administrative Fund and the Sinking Fund for each Financial Year (or longer or shorter first period as may be applied by clause 12.2(e)) and such levy must specify: - (i) whether Members must pay the contributions in a lump sum or by instalments; and

-- (b) The Committee may by Ordinary Resolution determine contributions.
-The amount of contributions: - for the Administrative Fund, must be the amount determined by the Committee in the budget for the Administrative Fund; and - for the Sinking Fund, must be the amount determined by the Committee in the budget for the Sinking Fund. - (c) The Committee must levy Members the contributions it will need for the Administrative Fund and the Sinking Fund for each Financial Year in the following manner: - the amount of contributions must be consistent with the budget prepared by the Committee under clause 12.2; - the Committee must levy the first contributions within 3 months after the date of registration of this statement; and - the contribution cycle must coincide with the budget period in clause 12.2. - (d) The Committee must determine contributions for each Financial Year at a meeting of the Committee.
-Before the meeting, the Committee must give each Member: - the budget prepared according to clause 12.2; - (ii) the current audit report prepared according to clause 12.4; and - (iii) the current financial statement prepared according to clause 12.4. - (e) The Committee must determine and levy Members additional contributions: - to the Administrative Fund if it cannot pay Administrative Fund debts for a 12 month contribution period; - to the Sinking Fund if it cannot pay Sinking Fund debts for a 12 month contribution period; and - (iii) at a meeting of the Committee provided that before the meeting, the Committee must give each Member a budget for the remainder of the 12 month contribution period which shows: - (A) how much money the Committee will need for the remainder of the period for the fund for which the additional contribution will be levied; and - income that the Committee knows it will receive for that fund during the remainder of the period. - (f) Subject to the obligation to pay additional contributions under clause 12.3(e), a Member must pay the proportion of Administrative Fund and Sinking Fund contributions as set out in the list of Shared Costs.
+- the dates on which Members must pay contributions (eg the first day of a month or quarter). - (b) The Committee may by Ordinary Resolution determine contributions.
+The amount of contributions: - for the Administrative Fund, must be the amount determined by the Committee in the budget for the Administrative Fund; and - (ii) for the Sinking Fund, must be the amount determined by the Committee in the budget for the Sinking Fund. - (c) The Committee must levy Members the contributions it will need for the Administrative Fund and the Sinking Fund for each Financial Year in the following manner: - the amount of contributions must be consistent with the budget prepared by the Committee under clause 12.2; - the Committee must levy the first contributions within 3 months after the date of registration of this statement; and - (iii) the contribution cycle must coincide with the budget period in clause 12.2. - (d) The Committee must determine contributions for each Financial Year at a meeting of the Committee.
+Before the meeting, the Committee must give each Member: - (i) the budget prepared according to clause 12.2; - (ii) the current audit report prepared according to clause 12.4 (except for the meeting held to determine the contributions for the first Financial Year as such report would not be available at that time); and - (iii) the current financial statement prepared according to clause 42.4 12.4 (except for the meeting held to determine the contributions for the first Financial Year as such report would not be available at that time). - (e) The Committee must determine and levy Members additional contributions: - to the Administrative Fund if it cannot pay Administrative Fund debts for a 12 month contribution period; - to the Sinking Fund if it cannot pay Sinking Fund debts for a 12 month contribution period; and - (iii) at a meeting of the Committee provided that before the meeting, the Committee must give each Member a budget for the remainder of the 12 month contribution period which shows: - (A) how much money the Committee will need for the remainder of the period for the fund for which the additional contribution will be levied; and - (B) income that the Committee knows it will receive for that fund during the remainder of the period. - (f) Subject to the obligation to pay additional contributions under clause 12,3(e), a Member must pay the proportion of Administrative Fund and Sinking Fund contributions as set out in the list of Shared Costs.

-12.4.
-Preparing financial statements
+12.4 Preparing financial statements